Jewerswc/Bowltables/README.md

-# Interesting Or Not Monetisation Module
+# Interesting Or Not Monetisation

-Project Overview

-This project implements a subscription-based monetization model tailored for content-driven platforms such as blogs, news outlets, or online publications.
+Interesting Or Not implements a subscription-based monetisation model.
 The revenue generation strategy is dynamically influenced by two key metrics: Page Views (PV) and Average Interest Score (AIS) of each article.
 Subscribers are charged a fixed fee of £4.99 per month, and the revenue allocation per article is determined based on its performance and reader engagement.

 ## 1. Monetization Model Overview